microcrit/bpeepa/README.md

 Please refer to <a href="https://github.com/probablyacai/peepa-repo/blob/main/BeanLoader.js">the example plugin</a> for help.
 If you need further help with AST, please refer to the <a href="https://github.com/babel/babel/blob/main/packages/babel-parser/ast/spec.md">Babel AST spec</a>.

+Stylesheets are in a beta state.
+Please write them as normal with a ```.bcss``` extension.
+Add {PATCH file/file/etc} to the top to specify a file.

 <h5><strong>///</strong> collect</h5>